Frequently Asked Questions

 How do I invite family members to my household?

 Go to Settings → Household → "Invite Member".
 Enter their email address and they'll receive a magic link to join your household.
 They'll be able to track their own meals while sharing the same pantry and subscription.
-Each additional member costs £4.99/month.
+Each additional member costs £9.99/month.
 All household members can see shared meals and pantry inventory, but personal meals remain private.

 Two people in my household signed up separately—how do we merge accounts?

-How do I split my household or leave a household?
+How do I leave a household?

 Can children use Eatomate?